andergisomon/AI_101_materials/README.md

-## AI 101: Your First Step into Machine Learning with Tensorflow
+## AI 101: Your First Step into Machine Learning with TensorFlow

 Workshop materials for AI 101: Your First Step into Machine Learning with Tensorflow.
 Hosted at Universiti Teknologi PETRONAS.